Dasha Gonzalez

-Dasha Janis Kuret (née González; born April 17, 1988) is an American fitness model, professional wrestler, and ring announcer currently signed to All Elite Wrestling (AEW).
-She is also known for her time as a backstage interviewer and ring announcer in WWE under the ring name Dasha Fuentes.
+Dasha Janis Kuret (née González; born April 17, 1988) is an American fitness model, professional wrestler, and ring announcer.
+She is also known for her time as a backstage interviewer and ring announcer in WWE under the ring name Dasha Fuentes and All Elite Wrestling (AEW) under the ring name Dasha Gonzalez.

 Early life and career

 Gonzalez was born and raised in Orlando, Florida and later attended the University of Central Florida (UCF), where she studied health sciences, microbiology, and molecular biology, graduating in 2012.
 She worked at LA Fitness and at the beauty retail store Ulta Beauty.
 Gonzalez also competed in the Miss America organization, winning several titles including Miss UCF and Miss Volusia County.
 Gonzalez was active in swimming, diving, and gymnastics until a knee injury sustained in the summer of 2014 forced her to be sidelined.

 Professional wrestling career

 WWE (2014–2019)

 Dasha signed a contract with WWE in 2014 and was assigned to their developmental territory NXT in May, where she was given the ring name Dasha Fuentes.
 Fuentes debuted in a NXT live event in April 2015, teaming with Dana Brooke and Becky Lynch in a losing effort to Carmella, Alexa Bliss and Devin Taylor.
 In mid 2015, Dasha began appearing as a backstage interviewer on NXT.
 Fuentes appeared at the NXT TakeOver: Unstoppable event on May 20, as part of Tyler Breeze's entrance.
 On April 9, 2019, Fuentes was released from WWE.